varp/backup/README.md

-Simple backuping system for your site and related with sites MySQL DBs.
+Simple backuping system for your sites and related with the sites MySQL DBs.
 Coded on Python with Flask and Fabric.

 Installation